nios-students/docs/wiki/FAQ'S.md

 ## Who checks my TMA and much effort do put in it?

 Ans: The teacher at your or other in your city AI (Study Centre).
 Low-effort as instagram reels.

+## Will I have to re-upload TMA if i reappear in a exam?
+Ans: No TMA is to be submitted only ones, the marks will be carried forward.

 ## How to make front page?
 What Info should be written on it?